jonaskir6/federated_learning/README.md

 Add your data to the `lstm_autoencoder/client/data` folder (right now it will train all on the same data, custom data for each container feature missing)

-Navigate to the `fedavg_made` folder and execute the following command to start the services:
+Navigate to the `lstm_autoencoder` folder and execute the following command to start the services:

 ```sh
 docker-compose up -d